Parish Outreach

 Angel Tree Ministry

 St. Andrew’s Angel Tree provides Christmas gifts to needy children through several local ministry partners.
-Beneficiaries in recent years include the boys of HOPE Farm and children of Victory Temple Women’s Home Residents.

 Operation Christmas Child (OCC) Shoebox Ministry is a worldwide ministry sponsored at St. Andrew’s through the Children’s Ministry, with the whole parish participating.
 This is a favorite outreach involving our whole parish that sends the love of Christ to children around the world, one that offers every parishioner, young or old, a way to support global mission.
+For more information about OCC - https://samaritanspurse.org

 Sandwich ministry

-Parishioners make peanut butter and jelly sandwiches at St. Andrew's for Union Gospel to distribute.
+On most weekdays, parishioners make peanut butter and jelly sandwiches at St. Andrew's for Union Gospel to distribute.